RichardLitt/ipfs-textbook/README.md

 __IPFS is also fully distributed__ because there is no central point of failure.
 The only non distributed part of the system is the bootstrap node list.
 The bootstrap node list is the list of nodes that IPFS connects to when it first starts, because it doesn't know anyone else yet!
 Then, nodes exchange their peer list, and more and more machines are discovered and connected together, strengthening the network.
 IPFS can remember nodes it connected to in the past, and the bootstrap list can be extended or changed, so it's almost impossible that your node can't get online.
 IPFS is also able to automatically find other computers running a node in local networks, so __it works even WITHOUT the internet!__

+<<<<<<< 4c4dfdd873a3b18657eb85c895313678a41b1756
 #### What does it mean that IPFS can work even without the Internet?
 How is it possible?

+IPFS will announce its presence over its local network, so that other computers running IPFS can receive the message and connect to your machine.
+This means that IPFS is able to automatically build a local network if the computers are all in the same LAN and can communicate.
+So if a file is requested and in the LAN someone has it, it will still work.
+Services such as an Instant Messaging service (think whatsapp) built on IPFS will still let you chat with people on your LAN if the Internet is not avaikable.

+This also means that IPFS could be adapted to run over any kind of communication channel, for example Bluetooth.

 #### Doesn't the internet already connect all computing devices?
 What do you mean by _system of files_?
+The Internet does make it possible for every computer to communicate (sometimes not directly due to issues such as NAT) but it doesn't mean they automatically do.
+On the Web, your computers only connects to another if you tell it to, so if you want to see a website you have to tell your computer where the website is.

+IPFS is built on top of the Internet and uses it to automatically find other computers running IPFS and automatically connects with them.
+When you need something, you don't tell IPFS where it is, you actually tell what you want by providing the object hash (think of it like a fingerprint of the file/folder/app you want) and IPFS asks his peers until someone has it, then retrieves it for you.
+This has many advantages, better detailed in the answer to the _What does addressed by content and identities mean?_ question.

+TODO: what does _system of files_ mean?

 #### What is a BitTorrent swarm?
 #### How do you exhange objects inside of a git repository?
 What does this mean?
 #### What does _high throughput_ mean?